mitcho/splitslides/README.md

 ## How to

+- *How to include figures and tables (without getting a "Not in outer par mode" error):* Add `\usepackage{float}` to the preamble and use the [H] placement option. --- [tip from @qpheevr](https://twitter.com/qpheevr/status/1299835281852506113)
+- *How to split a list across multiple slides:* Unfortunately `\slidestart` / `\slidebreak` / `\slideend` cannot be used inside a list (e.g. `itemize`, `enumerate`, `exe` etc.).
+If you want `\slidebreak` etc. in a list, my suggestion is to split up the list into multiple lists.
+If you are writing an enumerated list with `enumerate` and need your numbering to persist across multiple slides, you can use the `enumitem` package to retain numbering across multiple `enumerate` environments (look for the `resume` option in `enumitem` docs).
+(I have looked into getting around it briefly and think it would be a headache so I don't plan on "fixing" this limitation.)
 - *How to hide something in the slides:* End the slide above with `\slideend`, enter the content that should only be in the full document, and then start the next slide with `\slidestart`.
 The material in between will not show up in the slides.
 - *How to hide something in the full document:* You can wrap some content in `\slideonly{...}` and it will only appear in "active" slide mode.
 - *How to do something more complicated, like overlays with Beamer `\pause`:* Please use Beamer.

-## Limitations

-`\slidestart` / `\slidebreak` / `\slideend` **cannot** be used inside a list (e.g. `itemize`, `enumerate` etc.)!
-This is the only serious limitation I have run into myself.
-I have looked into getting around it briefly and think it would be a headache so I don't plan on "fixing" this.
-If you want `\slidebreak` etc. in a list, my suggestion is to split up the list into multiple lists.
-If you are writing an enumerated list with `enumerate` and need your numbering to persist across multiple slides, you can use the `enumitem` package to retain numbering across multiple `enumerate` environments (look for the `resume` option in `enumitem` docs).